jbondc/SimplePicker/README.md

 #API:

-The example code above should cover most common usage patterns, but the API has other methods that may be useful if you need more control.

-SimplePicker(hueElementId,satvalElementId,wellElementId)
+**SimplePicker(hueElementId,satvalElementId,wellElementId)**

 Constructs a new SimplePicker object.

 Parameters:

-hueElementId, satvalElementId: should be the ids of HTML5 Canvas elements.
+*hueElementId, satvalElementId* should be the ids of HTML5 Canvas elements.

-wellElementId: should be the id of  any HTML element which supports the backgroundColor (JavaScript)/background-color (CSS) property.
+*wellElementId* should be the id of any HTML element which supports the backgroundColor (JavaScript)/background-color (CSS) property.

-SimplePicker.setRGBInput(rgbInputId)
+**SimplePicker.setRGBInput(rgbInputId)**

 Binds a text input field to the current color.
 It will be updated automatically as the color is changed.

 Parameter:

-rgbInputId : should be the id of an HTML text input field
+*rgbInputId* should be the id of an HTML text input field

-SimplePicker.setHSLInput(hslInputId)
+**SimplePicker.setHSLInput(hslInputId)**

 Binds a text input field to the current hue, saturation and lightness.
 It will be updated automatically as the color is changed.

 Parameter:

-hslInputId : should be the id of an HTML text input field
+*hslInputId*  should be the id of an HTML text input field

-SimplePicker.setRGBRangeControls(redRangeId,greenRangeId,blueRangeId)
+**SimplePicker.setRGBRangeControls(redRangeId,greenRangeId,blueRangeId)**

 Binds HTML5 range controls ("sliders") to the current RGB values.

 Parameters:

-redRangeId,greenRangeId,blueRangeId should be HTML range controls with min 0, max 255, and step 1
+redRangeId,greenRangeId,blueRangeId should be the ids of HTML5 range controls with min 0, max 255, and step 1.

-SimplePicker.setHSLRangeControls(hueRangeId,saturationRangeId,lightnessRangeId)
+**SimplePicker.setHSLRangeControls(hueRangeId,saturationRangeId,lightnessRangeId)**

 Binds HTML5 range controls ("sliders") to the current HSL values.

 Parameters:

-hueRangeId,saturationRangeId,lightnessRangeId should be HTML range controls. hueRangeId should have min 0, max 360, and a step appropriate for the precision you need (1 is a good starting point).
+*hueRangeId,saturationRangeId,lightnessRangeId* should be the ids of HTML5 range controls. *hueRangeId* should have min 0, max 360, and a step appropriate for the precision you need (1 is a good starting point).

-saturationRangeId and lightnessRangeId should have min 0, max 1.0 and an appropriate step (0.01 is a good starting point)
+*saturationRangeId* and *lightnessRangeId* should have min 0, max 1.0 and an appropriate step (0.01 is a good starting point)

-SimplePicker.getRGBString()
+**SimplePicker.getRGBString()**

 Returns the current RGB value as an HTML hex color code (e.g. #FF00FF)